 Deployment Rings help celebrate military service in overseas campaigns.
-Since the beginning of the last century the majority of families in the United States that have family members serving overseas.
+Since the beginning of the last century, the majority of families in the United States have family members serving overseas.
 Americans have come to expect that at some stage their loved one will have to deploy away from home.
 This will be to defend our country and our freedom.
-Currently we have our troops serving in Afghanistan, Kuwait, Iraq, Africa and Korea.
+Currently, we have our troops serving in Afghanistan, Kuwait, Iraq, Africa and Korea.

 What are Deployment Rings

 Deployments are quite simply the movement of soldiers out of their home country, to a foreign nation or territory.
-Sometimes at the request of a country whose peace and stability is threatened by a more powerful neighbour.
-An example of this in more recent times, was the invasion of Kuwait by Iraq.
+Sometimes at the request of a country whose peace and stability are threatened by a more powerful neighbour.
+An example of this in more recent times was the invasion of Kuwait by Iraq.
 This happened in the latter part of the last century and the earlier part of the current century.
-The historic deployments that we read about and are probably more familiar with is the 1st World War, 2nd World War.
+The historic deployments that we read about and are probably more familiar with are the 1st World War, and the 2nd World War.
 Vietnam, Desert Storm, Operation Iraqi Freedom and Operation Enduring Freedom are more current.
-Deployment Rings are designed to commemorate this campaigns.
+Deployment Rings are designed to commemorate this campaign.

 How long do Deployments last?

-There are no mandatory or ideal length of any deployment.
-Normally troops can be deployed for periods between six months and twenty four months.
-Military leaders and department of defences have a lot of factors to consider when making such decisions.
+There is no mandatory or ideal length of any deployment.
+Normally troops can be deployed for periods between six months and twenty-four months.
+Military leaders and the Department of Defence have a lot of factors to consider when making such decisions.
 These may focus on the size of units or brigades required.
-The weather conditions in the host country, distance to conflict zones, and of course the level of threat.
+The weather conditions in the host country, the distance to conflict zones, and of course the level of threat.
 Perhaps the easiest way to answer the question is, that deployments last until the mission is completed.
 Deployment Rings will record this with special dates and emblems.

 Who goes on Deployments?